ibm-cloud-docs/vpc/vpc-regions.md

 {: #switch-regions-using-the-cli}
 {: cli}

-To get the latest status of the VPC regions, run the following command:
+To get the most recent status of the VPC regions, run the following command:

 ```sh
 ibmcloud is regions